-The key is putting together the right pieces, colors, and textures so that the room looks effortless and cohesive.
-You can bring in hints of your personality to arrange a bedroom that will look unique and not copied directly from the furniture store’s showroom floor.
-As you redecorate your space, keep these few tips in mind so you can get it right.
+The key is putting together the right pieces, colors, and textures to look effortless and cohesive.
+You can bring in hints of character to arrange a bedroom that looks interesting and not something you'd see in a furniture store showroom floor.
+As you redecorate your space, keep these few tips in mind.

 Find one central piece of furniture you love, like a headboard or ornate dresser, and incorporate it into your overall design.
 Determine what you love most about the piece — is it the color, industrial lines, or farmhouse look?
 Bring these aspects to life and feature them throughout the space.